How to get involved - Voluntary Services

 Main reception Volunteers welcome patients and visitors to the hospital, help them with directions and any further information they may need

-Wards Volunteers provide a vital service supporting the staff on our wards, they might assist with mealtimes, visit patients and run errands for staff
+Wards Volunteers provide a vital service supporting the staff on our wards.
+This may involve assisting with mealtimes, visiting patients and running errands for staff

 Patient Surveys Volunteers help us gather information about patient and visitor experience